JuliaAI/LearnAPI.jl/docs/src/goals_and_approach.md

 optional algorithm
 [traits](https://ahsmart.com/pub/holy-traits-design-patterns-and-best-practice-book/),
-each promising a specific kind of behavior, such as "This algorithm supports class weights"b.
-There is no abstract type hierarchy for ML/Statistics algorithms.
+each promising a specific kind of behavior, such as "This algorithm supports class weights".
+There is no abstract type hierarchy for ML/statistics algorithms.

 LearnAPI.jl intentionally focuses on the notion of [target variables and target proxies](@ref proxy), which can exist in both the superised and unsupervised setting, rather than on the supervised/unsupervised dichotomy.
 In this view a supervised model is simply one which has a target variable *and* whose target variable appears in training.

-LearnAPI is a basement-level interface and not a general ML/Statistics toolbox.
+LearnAPI is a basement-level interface and not a general ML/statistics toolbox.
 Algorithms can be supervised or not supervised, can generalize to new data observations (i.e., "learn") or not generalize (e.g., "one-shot" clusterers).